-A recent Work Trend report from Microsoft, titled “The Next Great Disruption is Hybrid Work – Are We Ready?” shows that some 70% of workers want flexible remote work options to continue post-pandemic, while over 65% are craving more in-person time with their teams.
-To prepare, 66% of businesses are planning to redesign offices to become more strategic assets, with workplaces set to evolve into centers of staff collaboration and socialization that can facilitate greater interactions with remote staff.
+A recent Work Trend report from Microsoft, titled ‘The Next Great Disruption is Hybrid Work – Are We Ready?’ shows that some 70% of workers want flexible remote work options, while over 65% also value in-person work.
+66% of businesses are planning to redesign their offices to become more strategic assets, with workplaces set to evolve into centers for staff collaboration and socializing that can facilitate greater interactions between remote staff.

-In another report titled “Five Best Practices for Success in the Hybrid working Era,” Verdantix outlines the top five hybrid-working strategies being used today for many organizations.
-One of the hybrid working strategies highlighted in the report is the 60-40 approach, which allows employees to spend 3 days in the office and two at home, or vice versa.
-This arrangement gives employees social and collaboration time with colleagues in the office, while still accommodating the benefits of remote working, such as reduced commute time and flexibility.
+In another report titled ‘Five Best Practices for Success in the Hybrid working Era,’ Verdantix outlines the top five hybrid working strategies being used today by many organizations.
+One of those highlighted in the report is the 60-40 approach, which allows employees to spend 3 days in the office and two at home, or vice versa.
+This arrangement gives employees social and collaboration time with colleagues in the office, while still offering the benefits of remote working, such as reduced commuting time and flexibility.

-The importance of technology for success with hybrid working models
+The importance of technology for successful hybrid working models

 These new hybrid working models bring interesting new dynamics to the purpose of office space – but they also bring new challenges.
-One of the biggest being how to equip employees with right technologies to give them the access and visibility they need into the availability of space across distributed sites and other colleagues’ schedules now that everyone will be more in flux.
+One of the biggest being, how to equip employees with the right technologies to give them access to and visibility of space availability across distributed sites and colleagues’ schedules, now that everyone will be more in flux.
 Traditional space booking solutions will struggle to accommodate this level of complexity.

-And it’s important to note that meeting management technology just scratches the surface of workplace challenges that need to be considered by corporate facility and real estate executives going forward; there’s also the risk of peaks and troughs of workplace attendance, future COVID-19 disruption, and employee wellbeing to consider.
+And it’s important to note that meeting management technology only scratches the surface of the workplace challenges that need to be considered by corporate facility and real estate executives.

-Organizations equipped with an integrated workplace management system will have a better starting point for implementing and introducing new technologies like this to the workplace and their workforce to meet the needs of hybrid work strategies.
-Organizations working with an open platform IWMS vendor with a robust partner network will have an even greater advantage – getting access to the latest generation of workplace apps, like Planon’s Workplace Engagement app, which can help facilitate safe and healthy workplaces and enable better employee experience through smarter meeting management capabilities.
+Organizations equipped with an integrated workplace management system will have a better starting point for implementing and introducing new technologies to the workplace and their workforce, to meet the needs of hybrid work strategies.
+Organizations working with an open platform IWMS vendor with a robust partner network will have an even greater advantage – getting access to the latest generation of workplace apps, like the Planon Workplace Engagement App can help facilitate safe and healthy workplaces and enable an enhanced employee experience through smarter meeting management capabilities.

-Five actions to launch today to enable hybrid working success
+Five actions to take today to enable hybrid working success

 As companies accelerate their implementation of hybrid working strategies, there is an endless array of projects that need attention by facilities and workplace managers.
 However, the top priorities for corporate managers should be making use of employee feedback and ensuring that staff have the best technology tools to get the most out of hybrid working models.